 Now, as the authorities have introduced a new list of all the COVID safety measures across Dubai, restaurant and lounge owners have welcomed the move, squarely putting safety over profits.

-Aashish Talwar, owner of Koyla Rooftop Grill at the Mariott Hotel in Al Jaddaf, says the new rules are challenging for his business, but extremely crucial to avert a bigger crisis, later on.
-“We’ve taken every care to become 100% COVID-compliant and we pride ourselves in giving our customers a safe and protected environment to celebrate their moments of joy,” stresses Talwar adding that business owners in Dubai should be rather thankful to the authorities for the fact that unlike many other countries, Dubai has bounced back with an added emphasis on safety and precaution.
-Talwar concludes by saying that adhering to safety measures is the least we all can do.
+Yogi, owner of Haveli Lounge & Cafe says the new rules are challenging for his business but extremely crucial to avert a bigger crisis, later on.
+“We’ve taken every care to become 100% COVID-compliant and we pride ourselves in giving our customers a safe and protected environment to celebrate their moments of joy,” stresses Yogi adding that business owners in Dubai should be rather thankful to the authorities for the fact that unlike many other countries, Dubai has bounced back with an added emphasis on safety and precaution.
+Yogi concludes by saying that adhering to safety measures is the least we all can do.